masibaiexe/Digital-Rename/README.md

  sudo apt update && apt upgrade -y
  ```

  * Install the required modules using the following command.
+You may need a virtual environment.

 ```
 pip install -r requirements.txt